vincbe/test-minikube/README.md

 To define our pods , we'll declare what we want to deploy (kind:Deployment).
 As our master will be unique, we want only one replica and we set the image we want to use to create the container from.
 We also declare ports that the container will expose.
-K8s will also set an env.var from a secret we'll have to create soon.
+K8s will also set some environment variables from secrets we'll have to create soon in our cluster.
 We can see that we use the PV claim to mount our data volume.

 ```